Aliases for NCOA1 Gene

 The protein encoded by this gene acts as a transcriptional coactivator for steroid and nuclear hormone receptors.
 It is a member of the p160/steroid receptor coactivator (SRC) family and like other family members has histone acetyltransferase activity and contains a nuclear localization signal, as well as bHLH and PAS domains.
 The product of this gene binds nuclear receptors directly and stimulates the transcriptional activities in a hormone-dependent fashion.
 Alternatively spliced transcript variants encoding different isoforms have been identified. [provided by RefSeq, Jul 2008]

 GeneCards Summary for NCOA1 Gene

 NCOA1 (Nuclear Receptor Coactivator 1) is a Protein Coding gene.
-Diseases associated with NCOA1 include ewing sarcoma and rhabdomyosarcoma.
-Among its related pathways are Gene Expression and Metabolism.
+Diseases associated with NCOA1 include Rhabdomyosarcoma and Malignant Triton Tumor.
+Among its related pathways are Chromatin organization and Development Ligand-independent activation of ESR1 and ESR2.
 GO annotations related to this gene include chromatin binding and transcription factor binding.
 An important paralog of this gene is NCOA2.